Villa Road: Squatted

 315 Brixton Road, where Villa and Brixton roads met.
 The latter was evicted in April 1975 and it was immediately demolished, alongside two other houses which had not been squatted since they were in such bad condition.
 The council said it had cleared the space to build a footbridge over Brixton Road to connect the park planned beside Villa Road to the new Stockwell Park Estate, but then dropped the plans, causing anger locally that the building had been destroyed for no reason.
 In the summer of 1975, the 100 squatters organised a street carnival; at Villa Road, there was a cafe and a food co-operative, and a regular news-sheet called The Villain was published.

-By this time almost the entire street was squatted in opposition to council's plans to redevelop the area, according to which 21 of the 32 houses on Villa Road must be demolished.
-The buildings were on both sides of the street and were lived in 200 people including anarchists, British Black Panthers, feminists, Marxists (at number 31), primal screamers (at 12) and single mothers.
-Pete Cooper lived at number 31 to begin with and Christian Wolmar lived at 27, with six other people.
+Almost the entire street was squatted in opposition to the council's plans to redevelop the area, according to which 21 of the 32 houses on Villa Road would be demolished.
+The buildings were situated on both sides of the street and housed 200 people including anarchists, British Black Panthers, feminists, Marxists (at number 31), primal screamers (at 12) and single mothers.
+Musician Pete Cooper lived at number 31 and author Christian Wolmar at 27.
 An alternative community formed as it had at other squatted locations in London such as Huntley Street, St Agnes Place and Tolmers Square.

-The council applied for possession orders for most of the buildings on the street in June 1976; at court, eight out of 15 orders were granted.
+The council applied for possession orders for most of the buildings on Villa Road in June 1976 and eight out of 15 were granted.
 The street prepared to contest the evictions, building barricades and publicising its struggle.
-In October, the council offered to legalise 17 of the houses and despite the difficulties of maintaining barricades for months, the street group refused because the houses were in such a bad state.
+In October, the council suggested giving 17 of the houses to the street group; it refused, despite the difficulties created by maintaining barricades for months, since the houses were so run-down.
 In January 1977, the council went to the High Court, hoping to gain possession orders for the entire street.
 The judge suggested the two sides negotiate an agreement and set the eviction date for June 1977 in three months' time.

-The council decided to legalize the occupation in 1978, but only after demolishing the southern side of the street, leaving the northern side.
-The barricades came down in March 1978 and many of the remaining buildings subsequently joined together into a housing association.
-The council remained and Solon Housing Association renovated 20 houses.
-In the 2010s, Lambeth Council decided to sell off its housing stock and by 2017 there were no housing association homes on Villa Road.
+The council decided to legalize the occupation in 1978, but only after demolishing the southern side of the street.
+The barricades were taken down in March 1978 and many occupants of the remaining buildings formed a housing association called Solon, which renovated 20 houses with the council remaining as the owner.
+A park was constructed where the southern side of Villa Road had been; at first called Angell Park, it was renamed Max Roach Park in 1986 after a visit by the American jazz drummer.
+In the 2010s, Lambeth Council decided to sell off all of its housing stock and by 2017 there were no homes rented to Solon on Villa Road.

 In popular culture

-Vanessa Engle made "Property is Theft" as part of the series Lefties in 2006.
-She interviewed former inhabitants of the squats such as Cooper and Piers Corbyn.

-In The Long Good Friday, three gangsters go to 33 Villa Road to accost a grass.
+Documentary film-maker Vanessa Engle made "Property is Theft" as part of the BBC series Lefties in 2006.
+She interviewed former inhabitants of the squats such as Cooper and activist Piers Corbyn.
+In the 1980 gangster film The Long Good Friday, three criminals go to 33 Villa Road to accost a grass.